Welcome to Holland Avenue!

-(what the actual heck you guys all I did was paint the cabinets) My dad and I installed subway tile this summer, and I’m still in love with every little detail.
+(what the actual heck you guys all I did was paint the cabinets) My dad and I installed subway tile, and I’m still in love with every little detail.
 There is usually an “island” in the middle (the bottom of my hoosier cabinet that I painted to match the cupboards), but I moved it out of the way to take photos for a magazine feature.

 One day I might paint the linoleum floor in here.
 Ben and I joke that I should do a dramatic “before and after” post for this bathroom.
 Or try to do as big of a renovation as possible for $20.
 It could be done.

 This room has been so much fun to put together.
 I was going for a vintage bed and breakfast vibe with modern touches.
-We took up the wall to wall carpet a few months ago and it COMPLETELY changed this room.
+We took up the wall to wall carpet and it COMPLETELY changed this room.
 I knew it would make a difference, but WOW.